Tgrif49/Tgrif49.github.io/index.md

 _**[Financial Modeling and Risk Analysis for Startup](/pdf/Final_Presentation_3DC.pdf)**_

-For the Lehigh Consulting Group, my team worked with the startup comapny 3 Dimentional Captures.
+For the Lehigh Consulting Group, my team worked with the startup company 3 Dimensional Captures.
 The company creates 3D tours of rental properties in the student housing market.
-For out project, we conducted financial modeling, risk and sentivity analysis, and applicable tax and financial incentives for the company to pursue.
+For our project, we conducted financial modeling, risk and sensitivity analysis, and applicable tax and financial incentives for the company to pursue.

 <img src="/images/3DC_SC.png?raw=true"/>